Are you willing to offer mobile subscriptions to your current clients? Do you need a fleet of SIM cards for your connected objects?

 5- receive your SIM cards:

-Once your offer has been configured (and the declaration made), your MVNE will send you the SIM cards.
+Once your offer has been configured (and the declaration is made), your MVNE will send you the SIM cards.
 You are ready to market your offer!
 Good luck!

 Legos is an expert in creating mobile operators.